Liberal Education at Miami

 Global Miami Plan Students (Pre-2023)

-For students who enrolled prior to Fall 2023, please see the appropriate Bulletin year for Global Miami Plan requirements.
+For students who enrolled prior to Fall 2023, please see the Bulletin from your appropriate Bulletin Year for Global Miami Plan requirements.
 Students enrolled under the Global Miami Plan (pre-2023) may opt to fulfill their liberal education requirements with the new Miami Plan outlined here.
 Contact the Divisional advising offices for details.

 For more information regarding the Miami Plan, or the old Global Miami Plan (pre-2023), please visit the Office of Liberal Education website: www.MiamiOH.edu/liberal-ed